-Abu-Sa'id Abul-Khayr quotes
+Abu-Sa'id Abul-Khayr famous quotes

 • Above all am I convinced of the need, irrevocable and inescapable, of every human heart, for God.
 No matter how we try to escape, to lose ourselves in restless seeking, we cannot separate ourselves from our divine source.
 There is no substitute for God.